 Click “center” and you will have a gorgeous label once again but this time it says whatever you want it to say!

-Click flatten in the lower right-hand corner to make this a print then cut label and it is ready for your machine!
+Click flatten in the lower right-hand corner to make this a print-then-cut label and it is ready for your machine!
 Be sure to delete any labels you don’t want to use before continuing.

-Click “make it” in design space and you will be prompted to print your design.
+Click “make it” in Design Space and you will be prompted to print your design.
 It will look like the image below once printed.
 That box around the outer edge is for your Cricut machine to locate itself.
 Just put the design face up on your mat.

 Then put it in your Cricut Explore Air 2 once prompted.
 Be sure to turn your dial to custom and pick printable vinyl from the custom materials list.